zepedroc/Python_Virtual_Assistant/ReadMe.md

 - Open Youtube and start playing a requested song
 - Tell the current time
 - Tell a joke
+- Open the pc camera
+- Increase/Decrease Volume
+- Increase/Decrease Brightness

-## Initial Steps
+## Dependencies

-- install python 3.6.8
+- python 3.6.8

-- pip install speechrecognition
+- speechrecognition

-- pip install pyttsx3
+- pyttsx3

-- pip install pyaudio (not sure if it's really needed)
+- pyaudio (not sure if it's really needed)

 ### Youtube

-- pip install flask (dependency to the next one)
+- flask (dependency to the next one)

-- pip install pywhatkit
+- pywhatkit

 ### Jokes

-- pip install pyjokes
+- pyjokes

 ### Recognize Patterns

-- pip install neuralintents
+- neuralintents

 - Add (import nltk / nltk.download('omw-1.4') on main.py) to the first execution of the program

     You have to train the modal each time you add a new feature or change the intents.json

+### Handle Keyboard and Mouse

+- pynput

+- screen-brightness-control